Evans leads No. 5 Louisville to 85-67 win over UT Martin

 UT Martin: The Skyhawks, preseason favorites to defend their OVC championship, didn’t take the Cardinals to double overtime like they did last year at home, but they still gave Louisville fits at times, especially early.
 It’s unlikely the Skyhawks will face a tougher opponent until March as the Cardinals outrebounded them 43-35 and outscored them 40-24 in the paint.

 Louisville: Playing less than 48 hours after their rout of DePaul, the Cardinals were probably due for a bit of a letdown.
-While they struggled offensively early, the Cardinals defense helped spark the decisive run.
-Depth helped too as the Cards bench outscored UT Martin’s 36-5.
+While they struggled offensively early, the Cardinals’ defense helped spark the decisive run.
+Depth helped, too, as the Cards’ bench outscored UT Martin’s 36-5.

 UP NEXT